 Still looking for accommodation on Fraser Island?
 You can get the wildest experience by camping on the beach (you will need permits), behind the dunes.
 But you’ll have to take precautions to protect your food and equipment from the dingoes.
 If you don’t want to worry about dingoes, you may opt for an enclosed campsite.
 And if you don’t like camping and want to upgrade while still being in touch with nature, I loved our stay at The Beachcamp Eco Retreat*.

 Why?
-Taking the ferry from Rainbow Beach to Fraser Island won’t be longer (and it may even be faster) than from Hervey Bay.
+The ferry from Rainbow Beach to Fraser Island won’t take longer (and it may even be faster) than from Hervey Bay.
 And the adventure would start earlier as you’d drive in a scenic place rather than on the boring A1 (especially if the tides are in your favour and you get to drive on the beach from Noosa).
 But if you’re after a smooth trip and not fond of 4WD, then catching the ferry from Hervey will suit you best.

 3. The costs of Fraser Island ferries